 - routinely doing 3 yoga breaths during or after a pose

-- having a closing transition or song
+- a closing transition or song

 When I developed the Frog Yoga Alphabet, I chose frogs to do the poses rather than children so that everyone could relate to the images.

-And the strategic use of props can get more children engaged, like the way bubbles help everyone figure out yoga breathing.
+And the strategic use of props can get more children engaged like the way bubbles help everyone figure out yoga breathing.

-If you find that many of the boys are not engaged in your yoga classes, I recommend learning more about Boy Culture from this article.
+If you find that your boys are not engaged in your yoga classes, I recommend learning more about Boy Culture from this article.

 What are Your Favourite Strategies to Create an Inclusive Yoga Lesson Plan?

-Upcoming Kids Yoga Teacher Training
+Kids Yoga Teacher Training